 (c) that the directors had taken proper and sufficient care for themaintenance of adequate accounting records in accordance with the provisions of this Actfor safeguarding the assets of the Company and for preventing and detecting fraud andother irregularities;

-(d) that the directors had prepared annual accounts/ financialstatements on a going concern basis; and
+(d) that the directors had prepared annual accounts for the financialyear ended March 31 2022 on a going concern basis;

 (f) that the directors had devised proper systems to ensure compliancewith the provisions of all applicable laws and that such systems were adequate andoperating effectively.

-Management Discussion & Analysis Report is annexed and forms partof this Annual Report.
+Management Discussion & Analysis Report for the financial yearunder review as stipulated under the Listing Regulations is annexed and forms part ofthis Report.